 The modules on the course have so much variety that there is something for everyone.
 In my first term I was learning about politics, economics and education on a global scale and so much more.
 This is great as it really engages your thinking and shows that there’s more to education than just teaching.
 The modules really give you a chance to find your passions.

-The variety of modules also means you have a chance to meet different staff in the department.
+The variety of modules also means you have a chance to meet different staff.
 They have a mix of different backgrounds and experiences.
 This is great because there is always someone to turn to with any questions you may have.
 Lots of the lecturers have experience in schools which is amazing as many of the students are hoping to go into teaching.

-There are many things I love about the Department of Education but, these are a few things you can look forward to.
+There are many things I love about Education but, these are a few things you can look forward to.
 These things have made my first year extremely valuable and my experience has felt so special.
 I hope you experience this too!